 We believe that our currently available cash and cash equivalents and cash generated from operations will be sufficient to satisfy our operating and working capital requirements for the foreseeable future.
 We expect to acquire or develop additional locations and expand some of our current facilities in the foreseeable future.
-We may be required to raise additional cash through drawdowns on our Revolving Loan Facility or issuance of additional equity to fund this expansion.
-Although the timing and magnitude of growth through expansion and acquisitions are not predictable, the opening of new greenfield yards is contingent upon our ability to locate property that (i) is in an area in which we have a need for more capacity; (ii) has adequate size given the capacity needs; (iii) has the appropriate shape and topography for our operations; (iv) is reasonably close to a major road or highway; and (v) most importantly, has the appropriate zoning for our business.
-Costs to develop a new yard can range from \$3.0 to \$50.0 million, depending on size, location and developmental infrastructure requirements.
+We may be required to raise additional cash through drawdowns on our Revolving Loan Facility or potentially issue equity to fund this expansion.
+Although the timing and magnitude of growth through expansion and acquisitions are not predictable, the opening of new greenfield yards is contingent upon our ability to locate property that (i) is in an area in which we have a need for more capacity; (ii) has the appropriate shape and topography for our operations; (iv) is reasonably close to a major road or highway; and (v) most importantly, has the appropriate zoning for our business.

-As of October 31, 2021, \$191.2 million of the \$1.3 billion of cash, cash equivalents, and restricted cash was held by our foreign subsidiaries.
+As of April 30, 2023, \$177.4 million of the \$2.1 billion of cash, cash equivalents, and restricted cash was held by our foreign subsidiaries.
 If these funds are needed for our operations in the U.S., the repatriation of these funds could still be subject to the foreign withholding tax following the U.S. Tax Reform.
 However, our intent is to permanently reinvest these funds outside of the U.S. and our current plans do not require repatriation to fund our U.S. operations.